 First, click on the Review tab (step 1).
 Now click the Check Accessibility button (step 2) on the ribbon.
 These steps are the same whether using Excel, PowerPoint, or many other Office applications.

-A few Office applications are slightly different, so you may have to hunt through the tabs a bit.
+A few Office applications are slightly different, so you may have to look through the tabs.
 The one big exception we found is OneNote for Mac.
 For Mac, the Check Accessibility button is on the View tab, whereas for Windows, it’s on the normal Review tab.

 In some Office applications, there’s also another quick option for seeing how your accessibility is doing and opening the checker pane.
 In Microsoft Word, look in the lower left of your document; you’ll see these icons that let you know how your accessibility is doing.
 It’s a button, too.
 Click it, and it’ll open the accessibility pane.

-If you have something off in your document, you’ll need to investigate it.
+If something is wrong with your document, you’ll need to investigate it.
 Just click the button, making it super easy to troubleshoot your accessibility issues.

 Once you click the Check Accessibility button, the Accessibility panel opens on the right side of the application.
 As in Adobe Acrobat, you can see all the errors, warnings, etc., and twirl them open by clicking the arrows or issue headings (step 3).